nikonru/NiLang/README.md

 ## Variable assignment
-After declaration you are free to use assign variables as you wish
+After declaration you are free to assign values to variables as you wish
 ```
 Int x = 10
 Int y = 16